 Always leave your cat with plenty of things to occupy it and lavish plenty of attention on it when you do return from time away.

 Maine Coons are sociable cats who thrive on human company.
-Make sure yours gets plenty of yours.
+Make sure you give plenty of attention to your Maine Coon.